PR Publicity - Page 2

 • Make your content shareable by adding social media buttons to your press release and posting them on your social channels.

 • Share with the world!
-Once you’ve published, don’t forget to share it with people who will find it interesting.
+Once you’ve published it, don’t forget to share it with people who will find it interesting.
 You can do this by posting links on Facebook and Twitter or embedding newsfeeds from these sites into your site or blog via a plugin (e.g., Jetpack for WordPress).

 Choose a press release distribution service that suits your needs and budget (and check out our list of affordable PR services).

 Press releases are a great way to get your name out there and get some publicity, but they’re not always successful.
-In fact, studies show that only about 20% of press releases ever receive any attention from the media!
+Studies show that only about 20% of press releases ever receive any attention from the media!
 If you want your press release to be successful, you need to use the right distribution service and make sure it’s well-written.

 To pick the right distribution service for your needs and budget, check out our list of affordable PR services.